 This Policy applies to:

-When we process personal information about end-users (such as callers to your business), we generally do so on behalf of the business customer as a service provider.
+When we process personal information about end-users (such as callers to your business), we generally do so on behalf of the business customer as a service provider (or "data processor").
 The business customer is typically responsible for:

 If you are an end-user with questions about how a particular business handles your personal information, we encourage you to contact that business directly or refer to their privacy policy.

-We collect information that is reasonably necessary to provide, secure, and improve our Service.
+We collect information that is reasonably necessary to provide, secure, and improve our Service (APP 3).
+We do not collect personal information unless it is reasonably necessary for, or directly related to, one or more of our functions or activities.
 The types of personal information we may collect include:

 When you register for the Service, we collect information necessary to create and manage your account, including: